Pseudo-Lab/Pseudo3DV/README.md

 <h2>About Us 👋🏼</h2>

-[Pseudo-Lab](https://pseudo-lab.com/) is a non-profit organization focused on advancing machine learning and computer vision technologies.
+[Pseudo-Lab](https://pseudo-lab.com/) is a non-profit organization focused on advancing machine learning and AI technologies.
 Our core values of Sharing, Motivation, and Collaborative Joy drive us to create impactful open-source projects.
-With over 5K researchers, we're committed to pushing the boundaries of 3D vision technology.
+With over 5K researchers, we are committed to advancing machine learning and AI technologies.

 <h2>Contributors 😃</h2>
 <a href="https://github.com/Pseudo-Lab/Pseudo3DV/graphs/contributors">